 Rofi James soon began to replace the cold concrete of Shop Street with the local stages of Galway city and in doing so, went on to build a name for themselves on the local scene with well received gigs.

 Rofi James began to expand from their acoustic roots, never completely forgetting where it all started but also continuosly improving their sound.

 Now a trio, including Ronan(Rofi), Jamie (James), and Joseph Flaherty - Rofi James have have been gathering a strong following in the West of Ireland following the success of their debut singles ‘Fool For Your Love’, ‘Open Eyes’ (with Best Single nominations) and follow up singles ‘Reason’ , 'I Tried' and 'Love Shot'.

 The band have played several high profile support slots with established acts including Picture This, Wild Youth, Hermitage Green, The Riptide Movement, The Stunning, The Blizzards, Brave Giant, Sean & Conor Price and Ryan Sheridan to name but a few. .
 They have also co-headlined several festivals including RIVERFEST 2018 alongside Irish band LE GALAXIE and have had several sell out headline shows following their debut appearance at Electric Picnic.

 In 2019, Rofi James acquired over 3.4 Million Impacts on Irish Radio and over 126,000 Streams on Spotify with regular airplay on RTÉ 2FM, iRadio, Beat 102103, Red FM and various radio stations nationwide.

-Rofi James are currently putting plans in place to make 2020 their best year yet, with several single releases as well as a host of gigs and festival appearances in the pipeline.
+Despite the current pandemic, Rofi James have made massive strides in 2020, and are aiming to make 2021 their best year yet, with several single releases as well as a host of gigs and festival appearances in the pipeline.